 I have a Counselor Lesson every week with K students.
-I work with all students during the Tuesday "center" time so I see them in small groups for apx.
-12 minutes to work on a specific skill.
+I work with all students during "center" time so I see them in small groups for 12 -15 minutes to work on a specific skill.
 Each week I will post the title of the Counselor Lesson and post supporting documents, if helpful to you, on this site.
-My weekly calendar (top right hand corner of this webpage) will give you details of what lesson is being covered in your child's classroom each week and the Roosevelt Round-Up (PTA newsletter) will also periodically give you more information.
+This link will give you details of my lessons and the Roosevelt Round-Up (PTA newsletter) will also periodically give you more information.
 Let me know if you need more information or have feedback on my lessons.

-Week 4: I shared with them how I see them using their manners at school and how I see them sharing & taking turns with others at Roosevelt.
+Week 4: I shared with them how I see them using their manners at school and how I see them using our Peacewheel Choices with others at Roosevelt.
 I encouraged them to keep using these tools to resolve conflicts because friends like it when we use kind words and actions and not arguing!
+In our film this week, it shows Franklin and Beaver arguing all the time -- the effects of not resolving the conflicts peacefully results in friends not wanting to be around them, play with them, or help out.
 We watched "Franklin and the Crystal" where Beaver and Franklin learn how arguing can harm friendships and how important sharing is to being a good friend!
 Sometimes being first in line, captain of the team, or always having to play your game at recess cost you friends... thankfully Beaver and Franklin figured this out and so did my K friends!

 NEED HELP DOWNLOADING: